chaitanyarahalkar/Frost-Linux/docs/README.md

 #### Seamless

+Frost OS has a seamless design integrating the UI, so

 ### Applications & Software

 Frost OS is a bundle of curated applications loved by developers around the world.